Musk threatens to boot Twitter account impersonators | Technology

 Musk threatens to boot Twitter account impersonators

 While Twitter previously issued warnings before suspensions, now that it is rolling out widespread verification, there will be no warning.
-In fact, any name change at all would compel the temporary loss of a verified checkmark, the worlds richest man said.Comedian Kathy Griffin had her account suspended Sunday for switching her screen name to Musk.
+In fact, any name change at all would compel the temporary loss of a verified checkmark, the worlds richest man said.Comedian Kathy Griffin had her account suspended Sunday after she switched her screen name to Musk.

 - Country: